 Pin your favorite apps

 Do you use a lot of apps to get work done while communicating in Teams?
 Pin those apps to the side of your Teams window for easy access whenever you need.
-Go the Apps section, find the app you want, right click, and choose Pin.
+Go to the Apps section, find the app you want, right-click, and choose Pin.
 You can also control the order of pinned apps in the App Setup Policies section of the dashboard.